AutonomousFieldRoboticsLab/jetyak_uav_utils/README.md

   * Ensure motors are off
 * hover
   * hold position

+#### Waypoint following

+There is a waypoint follow node available by running ```rosrun jetyak_uav_utils waypoint_follow.py```.
+You can use the services provided by this node to create spiral, rectangle, or custom waypoint patterns.
+An example of creating custom waypoints can be found in unit_cube.sh

 ## Contributing or Developing
 We want continue the development of this project in a modular and robust way.
 Our primary way of doing this is by creating an interface between our higher level controls given in the behaviors node or external nodes and the UAV we use.
 In our case, we use dji_pilot to provide this interface for a DJI Matrice M100 and a HexH20 with a Naza-3.
 We use gimbal_tag to provide an interface to transform coordinate systems.
 Finally, we use [dji_gimbal_cam](https://github.com/usrl-uofsc/dji_gimbal_cam) to provide an interface to the gimbal controls and camera.
 These interfaces can be created for any drone.